turtlebasket/comrade-bot/README.md

 Usage Philosophy
 ---

-Meet Comrade, a discord bot who hands decision-making power back to the users themselves.
+Meet Comrade, a Discord bot who hands decision-making power back to the users themselves.
 Instead of a few moderators or an administrator choosing what your server needs, choices of this sort are now left up to the people.
-Do you want a custom emoji?
+Want a custom emoji?
 Does someone need to be kicked or banned?
 Take a vote!

-Comrade also has a couple of cute image commands, providing easy access to shibe or birb photos.
+For the record, Comrade also has a couple of cute image commands, providing easy access to shibe or birb photos.

 Invite Comrade!
 ---
-<a href="">Invite Link</a>
+<a href="https://discordapp.com/oauth2/authorize?client_id=592852914553487370&scope=bot&permissions=1413515334">Invite Link</a>

 Screenshots
 ---